effml-postech/blog-post/content/docs/spring24/06_/_index.md

 ### Decoders as encoders
 ![Untitled (2)](https://github.com/effml-postech/blog-post/assets/87515500/3a0e15fc-9fbf-4fe7-8e86-2aac2ee74f59)
 GRIT converts a pretrained causal decoder into a bi-directional encoder,yielding sentence-level embeddings while maintaining its ability to perform autoregressive generation of text.
 However, unlike the models they consider, this conversion requires fine-tuning all model parameters instead of additional ones.
 Parameterefficient approaches to turn decoders into encoders were also proposed.

+## **Discussion: Future Research Directions**

+### **Problems and Concerns**
+1) Fake News and Misinformation
+Large language models (LLMs) like GPT-3.5 and LLAMA have shown an ability to generate text that is almost indistinguishable from human-written content.
+This can be misused to create fake news or misinformation, posing a significant challenge.
+Research should focus on developing mechanisms to detect and mitigate the spread of misinformation.
+One potential direction is to enhance the model's ability to verify information against trusted sources before generating responses
+2) Evaluate different datasets and tasks
+While QA tasks are an important area in NLP, there are many other tasks in this field.
+For example, text classification(IMDb), sentiment analysis(Sentiment140,SST-2), machine translation(WMT), and information(MS MARCO) retrieval are all diverse tasks within NLP.
+Each task has unique characteristics and requirements, so evaluating the efficiency of XC-CACHE across various tasks is essential.

+### Future Directions
+1) Improving Caching Techniques
+The XC-CACHE method has demonstrated significant efficiency gains.
+Further refinement of caching techniques could lead to even greater reductions in memory usage and computational cost.
+Exploring alternative caching strategies and optimizing cross-attention mechanisms may yield more efficient models without compromising performance.
+2) Context-Aware Models
+Developing models that can dynamically adjust their context based on the specific query could improve accuracy and relevance.
+Future work could focus on adaptive models that utilize context more intelligently, potentially incorporating real-time data retrieval and updating caches accordingly.